davidkitfriedman/segment_fusion/cs_stackexchange_question.md

 clustering.

-One way to answer would be to say that it can be easier to analyze with more context.
+One way to answer would be to say that it can be easier to analyze with more context, and so one can work on crossing that bridge if it were to occur.
 For a more specific problem there could be a variety of different techniques that can be applied, and one can work empirically, but there is no automatic best choice.
-This point is echoed in some of these stat.stackexchange.com posts:
+This point is mentioned in some of these stat.stackexchange.com posts:

 [Choosing a clustering